ddi-developers/docs/docs/index.md

 # Introduction

-This is documentation of code examples and information about DDI Implementations.
+This is documentation of code examples and information about DDI Implementations and is a implementation focused compliment to [https://docs.ddialliance.org](https://docs.ddialliance.org)

+The goal is to provide a number of markup examples and guides for implementers.

 ## Hello World